 Q: What type of law do you practice?

 A: I primarily handle what we refer to as complex litigation cases that arise due to the negligence of someone else.
-Examples of these include product liability, collisions involving tractor-trailers and medical malpractice.
+Examples of these include product liability, and collisions involving tractor-trailers.
 I enjoy being in a courtroom but I am smart enough to realize that most cases require a lawyer that knows how to handle the case from the beginning.
 My practice has an equal mix of clients who come directly to me because of my reputation or who are referred by other law firms because of my experience.

 Q: Does that mean you only do large, hard-to-win cases?